governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 Taken together, the five pages imply that the business domain is doing several jobs at once:

-1. defining the broad semantic field of business meaning
+1. defining the broad canonical semantic field of business meaning
-2. supporting capability-management perspectives
+2. mapping business capability taxonomy and management operating concerns back to that field
-3. supporting compact canvas-style modeling
+3. mapping Business Model Canvas style thinking back to that field
-4. supporting dashboard/performance interpretation
+4. demonstrating dashboard/perspective reuse over that field
-5. supporting framework-oriented translation views
+5. exploring framework-oriented translation back to that field

 That is a strong architecture signal.
 It says the business domain is not just a bag of concepts.
-It is a canonical semantic domain that must support multiple working surfaces.
+It is a canonical semantic domain that must support multiple working surfaces and reusable experiences.

 So the deeper pattern here is:

-- **Page 1** gives the broad business semantic field
+- **Page 1** gives the canonical business concept base
-- **Page 2** gives management capability perspectives over that field
+- **Page 2** maps business capability and management operating model concerns onto that base
-- **Page 3** gives a simplified modeling canvas over that field
+- **Page 3** maps Business Model Canvas concerns onto that base
-- **Page 4** gives a dashboard/performance interpretation view over that field
+- **Page 4** shows a dashboard/perspective reuse layer over that base
-- **Page 5** gives a framework translation/viewpoint layer over that field
+- **Page 5** shows an early ArchiMate-oriented mapping layer over that base

 ## Why this matters for the OntoUML reinterpretation

 This multi-page structure is exactly why the OntoUML pass must be bolder than literal diagram transcription.

-If we only modeled what is visibly drawn, we would lose the fact that the drawio file is already trying to do several different things:
+If we only modeled what is visibly drawn, we would lose the fact that the drawio file is already trying to do several different things with the same underlying concept field:

 - domain semantics
 - management capability mapping
-- business canvas simplification
+- business canvas mapping
-- dashboard interpretation
+- dashboard reuse
 - framework translation

 So the stronger OntoUML interpretation should aim for: